It’s hard keeping up with the speed of innovation in fintech.

 The credibility video

 If you’re introducing a new financial services brand, one of the key challenges is to establish trust and credibility.
-How can you convince potential users or investors to entrust their money with you?
-A video with a clear company mission outlining your mission and expertise could not only provide credibility, but humanise ‘faceless’ brands.
+How do you convince potential users or investors to entrust their money with you?
+A video with a clear company mission outlining your mission and expertise can give you credibility and humanise a faceless brand.

 Prodigy Finance‘s founder Cameron Stevens shares his story on the company website: